-A Learner’s Permit is issued for the purpose of learning how to operate a motorcycle on public roads or highways.
-A Learner’s Permit is not a Motorcycle License.
+An Instructional (Learner’s) Permit is issued for the purpose of learning how to operate a motorcycle on public roads or highways.
+An Instructional Permit is not a Motorcycle License.

-All Learner’s Permit applicants must pass an eye test and an examination of motorcycle knowledge.
-A Class MP instructional permit is valid for 6 months.
-It is not mandatory for a Class M license applicant to obtain a Class MP instructional permit before taking the Class M examination, although road test reservations are available only to those applicants who hold a Class MP instructional permit.
-Restrictions for a Class MP instructional permit are as follows:
+All Instructional Permit applicants must pass a vision test and an examination of motorcycle knowledge.
+A Class M Instructional Permit (MP) is valid for 6 months.
+It is not mandatory for a Class M License applicant to obtain a Class M Instructional Permit (MP) before taking the Class M examination, although road test reservations are available only to those applicants who hold a Class M Instructional Permit (MP).
+Requirements for a Class M Instructional Permit (MP) are as follows:

 Secure ID License Documentation Requirements

-Beginning July 1, 2012, DDS implemented additional procedures that enhance the integrity and security of your Driver’s License (DL) and Identification Card (ID) resulting from the Federal requirements of the Real ID Act.
-These new procedures will require that you bring additional documentation with you when you visit one of our Customer Service Centers (CSC).
-If you currently hold a valid Georgia DL or ID, you will be issued a Secure ID DL/ID at the time of your next renewal or reinstatement.
+On July 1, 2012, DDS implemented additional procedures that enhanced the integrity and security of your Driver’s License (DL) and Identification Card (ID) resulting from the Federal requirements of the Real ID Act.
+These procedures require that you bring additional documentation with you when you visit one of our Customer Service Centers (CSC).
+If you currently hold a valid Georgia DL or ID, a Secure ID DL/ID will be issued at the time of your next renewal or reinstatement.
 If you do not hold a valid Georgia DL or ID, you will be issued a Secure ID DL/ID at the time of your application.

 These documents will include the following:

-To assist with collecting your documents, DDS has created a Checklist Wizard that will allow you to print a custom Checklist of your documents or you may choose to print the full list of acceptable documents.
+To assist with collecting your documents, DDS has created a Checklist Wizard that will allow you to print a custom Checklist or the full list of acceptable documents.
 Please follow the links on the DDS website (www.dds.ga.gov) to create the Checklist of your choice.

 Different Types of Vehicles

-Every motor vehicle having a saddle for the use of the rider and designed to travel on not more than three wheels in contact with the ground, but excluding a tractor and moped (with engine size not exceeding 50cc), are defined as motorcycles.
+Every motor vehicle having a saddle for the use of the rider and designed to travel on not more than three wheels in contact with the ground, but excluding a tractor and moped (with engine size not exceeding 50cc), is defined as a motorcycle.
 Georgia law places all types of motorcycles (including scooters, motorbikes and mini-bikes with engine size 51cc or greater) into one classification.
 All are considered motor-driven cycles.
-A Class M license is required to operate, legally, a motorcycle or motor-driven cycle in Georgia.
+A Class M License or a Class M Instructional Permit (MP) is required to legally operate a motorcycle or motor-driven cycle in Georgia.